 By January 29, 2012, I was 19th on the list of results for "Misdiagnosis Fibromyalgia", just under Health Central, where I also write.

 A search for "Commonly Misdiagnosed Fibromyalgia" moved me to 13th position.
 Searching "Fibromyalgia misdiagnosis" ranks down the list in the 30's.
-I moved to the top 50, which beat sitting at number 300 anytime.
+I moved to the top 50, which in my view, trumped sitting at number 300.

 As was my usual way, I had linked to a number of other hubbers who wrote on Fibromyalgia.
 On a self-contained site like HubPages, it is always a risk due to people coming, going, being censored, or just deciding to unpublish.